nicholashibberd/bouncing-vim/README.md

   `CTRL+PageUp/PageDown`;
   on those machines where that doesn't work, `<leader>+[` and `<leader>+]` can be used.
-* Quick close the current buffer without closing it window with `CTRL+q`, or `ALT+q`, or `<leader>+q`
+* Quick close the current buffer without closing its window with `CTRL+q`, or `ALT+q`, or `<leader>+q`
 * Close all the invisible buffers with the `bda` sequence in normal mode
 * Copy the full path of the current buffer to the clipboard, with the sequence